 - Manage the wetland, improve tidal circulation, and create an upland transition zone of native plants

 - Maintain a sandy marsh that will support several plant species no longer found in San Francisco

 - Collaborate with the Port and other agencies to clear invasive plants from the site

 - Build community and city awareness of the wetland, upland and wildlife values at Pier 94

 - Offer educational opportunities to the community

 What You Can Do

 - Join our volunteer work parties in removing invasive plants, trash and planting hundreds of native plants.
-Contact firstname.lastname@example.org to learn about the next event (normally the first Saturday of each month 9:00 am-12 noon) at this site.
+1st Saturday each month 9:00 am-12 noon.